 These lizards are native to drier, more arid savannas.
 They are accustomed to spending more time in the sun and living in environments with more grass.

 When kept in captivity, the enclosure needs to have a similar level of decoration.
-These lizards require a substantial amount of vertical climbing space, adequate air circulation, and a healthy dose of humidity in their environment.
+These lizards require substantial vertical climbing space, adequate air circulation, and a healthy dose of humidity in their environment.

-The Senegal Chameleon maintains its hydration by drawing moisture from the air and drinking water from leaves recently rained on.
+The Senegal Chameleon maintains hydration by drawing moisture from the air and drinking water from recently rained-on leaves.
 Therefore, a reliable misting method or an automatic drip irrigation system is essential.

 The Senegal Chameleon is one of the more diminutive species, which puts them on the list of types of chameleons to keep as pets.
-They can grow up to a length of about eight inches at their longest.
+They can grow up to about eight inches at their longest.

 Senegals, in contrast to members of some other species, do not typically possess horns.
 They do not appear to be sporting a particularly large crown either.